Previous recipients | Eligibility | Criteria | Nomination information | Selection and presentation

 Failure to provide all information requested in the nomination packet may result in only partial consideration of nominee.

-The nomination window for this year’s awards is currently closed, with recipients being presented at the 2016 annual conference.
+The nomination window for this year’s awards is currently closed.
+This year's recipients were presented at the annual conference in New Orleans.
 Nominations will be collected again in late 2016.

 Applications will receive written or electronic notification confirming receipt or the nomination.
 The Butts-Whiting Award recipient is selected by a secret committee, chosen annually by the ACUI president.
 Not more than one award will be presented during any year.
 An award need not be made every year.
 The award will be presented at the ACUI annual conference.
 The winner will receive a bronze medallion bearing a dual portrait of Porter Butts and Edgar A. Whiting, along with the name of the recipient.
 The winner will be recognized at the annual conference.